meo-js/cfgs/README.md

 ## Contributing

+### Points to Consider

+- After updating .editorconfig, the references in @meojs/utc need to be synchronized updated.

+### Build & Publish

 - Run `pnpm run build` to build the project.
 - Run `pnpm run publish:version` to build and push a new version.